Osteoporosis can cause bones to become brittle and weak, putting a person a risk of fracture.

 During and after menopause, when estrogen (hormone) levels drop, women lose bone mass faster.
 About five to 10 years after menopause starts, women can lose up to one-third of their bone mass.
 Men also lose bone mass as they age, but women tend to lose it faster.

 Any bone in the body can be affected by osteoporosis.
 However, the spine, hips, ribs and wrists are the most commonly fractured when a person with osteoporosis falls.
 Osteoporosis can also cause a hump in the upper back or loss of height.

-More than 10 million people have osteoporosis, and approximately 34 million have osteopenia, low bone density that is a precursor to osteoporosis.
+According to the NIH, more than 53 million people in the United States either already have osteoporosis or are at high risk due to osteopenia, or low bone mass density.
 Each year, osteoporosis contributes to more than 1.5 million fractures of the back/spine, wrists and hips.
 Osteoporosis is more common in women.
 It is the main cause of bone fractures in post-menopausal women and the elderly.
 However, men can also get osteoporosis.

 The amount of bone mass a person has as a young adult, and the rate at which it is lost with aging, determines one's risk for osteoporosis.
 In addition to age, gender, family history, certain medical conditions and procedures, lifestyle habits and medication use also play a role.

 - Women, especially those who are past menopause or who are elderly.